dojot/docs/source/faq/faq.rst

       }
     ]

-Check a tutorial using history in :ref:`Checking historical data`.
+For more details on data retrieval from the history, check the tutorial in :ref:`Checking historical data`.

-In addition, the are more operators that could be used to filter entries.
+In addition, there are more operators that could be used to filter entries.
-Look for History API in :doc:`./../components-and-apis` documentation to check out all possible operators and other filters.
+Look for the History API in :doc:`./../components-and-apis` documentation to check out all possible operators and other filters.